dnp-grenoble/simpson/README.md

 ### Quadrupolar NMR
 The mq_excitation.in helps you to simulate how much MQ efficiency you can get as a function of pulse length.
 One can change parameters like RF power, spinning frequency, $C_q$ and see how much the efficiency changes.

+Quadrupolar excitation and detection of central transition can be done in the frequency space using quadmas.in

+Low power central transition selective cross-polarisation can be performed using quadcpmas_detect.in

+One can compare between the direct excitation and the CP spectrum if needed.

 ### Third Spin Assisted Recoupling
 The files par_grid.in and pain_grid.in simulates third spin assisted recoupling maps as reported in the papers: